Jaquan Johnson

-Jaquan Johnson (born November 13, 1995) is an American football safety who plays for the Las Vegas Raiders.
-He played college football at Miami.
-He was drafted by the Buffalo Bills in the 6th round of the 2019 NFL Draft.
+Jaquan Johnson (born November 13, 1995) is an American professional football safety.
+He played college football for the Miami Hurricanes and was selected by the Buffalo Bills in the sixth round of the 2019 NFL draft.

-High school career
+Early life

 Johnson played on both sides of the ball at Miami Killian High School, playing defensive back and running back.
 He earned an invitation to the U. S. Army All-American Bowl after his senior season, and caught 13 interceptions throughout his high school career.
 Johnson committed to the University of Miami on August 19, 2014, flipping from previous frontrunner Florida State, which was his choice as late as two weeks before the commitment.

 College career

-Stuck behind upperclassmen, Johnson was a reserve his first two years of college.
+Stuck behind upperclassmen, Johnson was a reserve his first two years at the University of Miami.

-During his junior year, Johnson led the Hurricanes with 96 tackles.
+As a junior, Johnson led the Hurricanes with 96 tackles.
 Late in the season, defensive coordinator Manny Diaz called him the "heart and soul" of the Hurricanes' defense.
-Johnson also made program history by becoming the first player to earn three consecutive ACC Defensive Back of the Week awards, winning the accolade in the tenth, eleventh and twelfth weeks of the season.
-After the season, the team named him its MVP.
+Johnson also made program history by becoming the first player to earn three consecutive Atlantic Coast Conference (ACC) Defensive Back of the Week awards, winning the accolade in the tenth, eleventh and twelfth weeks of the season.
+After the season, the team named Johnson its MVP.

-He decided to return to Miami for his senior year, and even tried to persuade R. J. McIntosh and Kendrick Norton to stay, albeit unsuccessfully.
+Johnson decided to return to Miami for his senior year and even tried to persuade R. J. McIntosh and Kendrick Norton to stay, albeit unsuccessfully.
 Johnson cited getting his degree as a large factor in returning for his last season.

 After his senior season, Johnson was named second-team All-ACC.

 Professional career

 Buffalo Bills

-Johnson was drafted by the Buffalo Bills in the sixth round with the 181st overall pick in the 2019 NFL Draft.
+Johnson was drafted by the Buffalo Bills in the sixth round with the 181st overall pick in the 2019 NFL draft.
 As a rookie, he appeared in 13 games in the regular season and had three total tackles.

-In Week 16 of the 2020 season, he recorded a 13-yard pass to Siran Neal in the 38–9 victory over the New England Patriots.
+In Week 16 of the 2020 season, Johnson recorded a 13-yard pass to Siran Neal in a 38–9 victory over the New England Patriots.

+During Week 16 of the 2022 season, Johnson intercepted a Hail Mary pass off of Nathan Peterman.

+Las Vegas Raiders

+On March 21, 2023, Johnson signed a one-year contract with the Las Vegas Raiders.
+He was released on August 29.

+Tampa Bay Buccaneers

+On November 14, 2023, Johnson was signed to the practice squad of the Tampa Bay Buccaneers.
+He was released eight days later.